mmhmm, the virtual presentation software from Phil Libin, launches its Beta 2 – TechCrunch

 mmhmm, the latest project from Evernote founder Phil Libin and All Turtles, has today announced the launch of the mmhmm Beta 2.
 The 100,000-strong waitlist of people who have requested access are getting their invite to the platform today.
 Also part of the beta 2: a handful of new features for the video presentation software.

-Most notable among them is Co-Pilot.
-Co-Pilot allows two users to “drive” the presentation simultaneously, with one user speaking and visible and the other running the controls of that presentation, switching slides, playing video and/or changing the look and feel.
+Most notable among them is Copilot.
+Copilot allows two users to “drive” the presentation simultaneously, with one user speaking and visible and the other running the controls of that presentation, switching slides, playing video and/or changing the look and feel.

 But let me back up for those of you who’ve (understandably) missed the mmhmm news in the past few weeks.